wensley-rushing/opensees-gallery/content/en/examples/SteelBracedPortal/index.md

 ```

 The portal frame is constructed from AISC wide flange sections, with braces composed of HSS members.
-Fiber sections are created using predefined shapes from the `shps` library (see, e.g., [this](https://gallery.stairlab.io/examples/framevecxz/) example), and assigned to
+Fiber sections are created using predefined shapes from the `xsection` library (see, e.g., [this](https://gallery.stairlab.io/examples/framevecxz/) example), and assigned to
 force-based frame elements.

 The portal frame is assembled using three helper functions: